Free to Choose Network: History

-It was in the context of producing the series that Chitester first organized Amagin, Inc., which ultimately became Free To Choose Network.
-Under the trademark Free To Choose Media it continues to produce media describing classical liberal economic ideas to a mass audience.
+It was in the context of producing the series that Chitester first organized Amagin, Inc., which ultimately became Free to Choose Network.
+Under the trademark Free to Choose Media it continues to produce media describing classical liberal economic ideas to a mass audience.
 Beginning in 1999, the network was licensed by ABC News to distribute John Stossel TV specials under the brand "Stossel in the Classroom".
 The license was cancelled in 2004.

-Current projects
+Projects

 The organization has produced a number of programs for public TV including: a biography of Milton Friedman, entitled The Power of Choice – The Ultimate Resource (named after the 1981 book The Ultimate Resource by Julian Lincoln Simon) – Turmoil and Triumph a biography of George Shultz – The Power of the Poor, hosted by Peruvian economist Hernando de Soto – India Awakes, hosted by Swedish scholar Johan Norberg – The Real Adam Smith, hosted by Johan Norberg, "A More Or Less Perfect Union" hosted by United States district court judge, Douglas H. Ginsburg, and most recently, "Thomas Sowell: Common Sense in a Senseless World," hosted by Norberg.

-The organization currently known as izzit.org was initially called In the Classroom Media.
+The Izzit.org initiative was originally called In the Classroom Media.
 Izzit.org provides teachers with materials on current events and other topics for in-classroom use.
 Much of the Idea Channel archival footage now appears on YouTube.